Honorable Stephen J. Abbott

 Wesley G. Marshall is Chairman of the Virginia Workers’ Compensation Commission.
 He was first appointed as a Commissioner by the Virginia General Assembly in 2012 after a private law practice for 23 years, primarily representing plaintiffs in workers’ compensation, employment and other civil litigation.
 He graduated from the University of Virginia with his B.A. with distinction in 1985 and his J.D. in 1988.

-Regulators’ Roundtable
+Mount Up: Regulators’ Roundtable

 Honorable Frank McKay